How to Clean Outdoor Patio Furniture and Cushions

 Laundry detergent

-Many acrylic fabrics are stain resistant, so you won’t need to worry about stain remover.
+Many are stain-resistant, so you may not need a stain remover.

-Watch the video below to see how to clean patio furniture cushions.
+The video below shows how to clean patio cushions.

-• What is the best homemade cleaning solution for outdoor furniture?
+What’s the best homemade cleaner for outdoor furniture?

 Conclusion